Foocett/CardsForHumanity/README.md

 - Click **Create pull request** again to submit your changes for review.

 ### 6. **Await Approval**
- - There's Not a whole lot to say here; cards with content that contains slurs or other clearly malicious language will be removed
+ - There's Not a lot to say here; cards with content that contains slurs or other clearly malicious language will be removed
  - To clarify, this game is supposed to be crude and funny, but not at the expense of specific groups or people based solely on their nature.